Nara-Narayana: Badrinath

-In Badrinath Temple's sanctorum, to the far right side of the stone image of Badri-Vishala (or Badri-Narayana), are the images of Nara and Narayana.
-Also, the Nara and Narayana peaks tower over Badrinath.
+In Badrinath Temple's sanctorum, Nara and Narayana are next to Badri-Narayana.

 Duel against Prahlada

 Prahlada, the king of the asuras, once commanded his forces to accompany him to the holy tirtha of Naimiṣa, where he hoped to see a vision of Vishnu.
 They went hunting along the banks of the Sarasvati river.
 Prahlada observed two ascetics with matted hair, bearing the bows of Sharanga and Ajagava.
 The asura king asked them why they held weapons while performing a penance, and the two ascetics responded that all those who held power were righteous in their conduct.
 One of the rishis assured the king that none in the three worlds could conquer them in a duel.
 Prahlada rose to the challenge.
 Nara fired arrows upon the king with his Ajagava, but the latter was able to defeat him with his own gold-plated arrows.
 Prahlada employed the divine Brahmastra against Nara's Narayanastra.
 Seeing them neutralised in a mid-air collision, Prahlada wielded his mace against Narayana.
 His mace broke, and Prahlada found himself growing helpless, and sought Vishnu's assistance.
 Vishnu told his devotee that the Nara-Narayana brothers were invincible, as they were the sons of Yama, and could only be conquered in devotion rather than combat.
 The king left the regency to Andhaka, and erected an ashrama to propitiate Nara-Narayana, and apologised for his folly.